AbdullahZuhair21/CRTP/README.md

 3. Run SharpHound (Investorer)
 ```
 . .\SharpHound.ps1
-Invoke-BloodHound -CollectionMethod All,LoggedOn -Verbose
+Invoke-BloodHound -CollectionMethod All -Verbose
 #OR
 Invoke-Bloodhound -CollectionMethod All -Domain CONTROLLER.local -ZipFileName loot.zip
 ```
-4. Upload the data to bloodhound
+4. Upload the data to Bloodhound

 To avoid detections like MDI
 ```